seansfkelley/seansfkelley.github.io/_posts/2021-02-03-javascript-the-bad-parts.md

 The [record and tuple proposal](https://github.com/tc39/proposal-record-tuple) that introduced this post is interesting to me because it solves, or contributes to a solution for, the worst of the above problems.

 With language-level immutability, I can spend less mental energy on careful use of spread and destructuring, and can use `Map` and `Set` for what they're meant for -- basic collection types respecting value equality.
-I can also almost entirely stop using objects, since I generally either way a `Map` or a `Record`, and not some weird hybrid.
+I can also almost entirely stop using objects, since I generally either want a `Map` or a `Record`, and not some weird hybrid.

 Arrays continue be useful, but they've always been less weird than objects, so it's okay.